- Workforce management

 Now, here's how to amplify the benefits of absence management and resources.

 Absenteeism may not seem problematic in the beginning.
 A small workforce mixed with life's unexpected moments sees people taking time off.
-The problem begins when regular absence from work becomes a pattern.
+The problem with absenteeism begins when regular absence from work becomes a pattern.

-How can you best use absence management to mitigate setbacks?
+How can you best use absence management to mitigate absenteeism?
 Consider taking the following steps.